 - 1. Ask students: What do you do when you get too cold?
 What about when you get too hot?
 When it rains?
 Students may say: - Put on a sweater/coat - Go inside - Turn up the heat - Go swimming - Wear shorts - Put on a raincoat - 2.
 Point out that these are ways that we cope with the changing conditions in which we live.
 Say that it is easy for us because we have inventions that let us live in different, sometimes extreme, conditions comfortably. - 3.
 Ask students: Since animals can't put on a coat, how do they deal with temperature changes?
-Write any answers on the board.
-(Examples: They may hibernate, they may move to a warmer area or go "inside" to a cave or tree, or burrow in the ground, or sit in the sun, or they may have fur to keep them warm.) - 4.
-Review or introduce three terms, "coping," "migration," and "adaptation" (see vocabulary above).
-Go back to the students' lists, and discuss whether each example they gave falls under coping, migration, or adaptation (note, some characteristics of organism could arguably fall under more than one category).
+Write any answers on the board (examples: they may hibernate, they may move to a warmer area or go "inside" to a cave or tree, or burrow in the ground, or sit in the sun, or they may have fur to keep them warm). - 4.
+Review or introduce three terms, "coping," "migration" and "adaptation" (see vocabulary above).
+Go back to the student's lists, and discuss whether each example they gave falls under coping, migration, or adaptation (note that some characteristics of organisms could arguably fall under more than one category).
 Emphasize that adaptations develop in species over long periods of time. - 5.
 Next, ask students about plants.
 Not only can't they put on a coat, they also cannot move.
-Ask them how plants survive the winter in colder climates.
-Characterize their answers as coping, adaptation, or migration, - 6.
-Then talk with the students about adaptations in general.
+Ask them how plants survive the winter in colder climates?
+Characterize their answers as being coping, adaptation, or migration, - 6.
+Then, talk with the students about adaptations in general.
 Ask them why adaptations are important.
 Have students give examples of some adaptations animals and plants have to different conditions, and how those adaptations help them survive in their environment.
 You might prompt them by naming specific organisms, showing images of different and animals, or by showing different ecosystems.
 The desert is a good example to use.
-Ask the students what sorts of adaptations are common to animals living in that ecosystem. - 7.
-Have the students think about desert plants.
-How do desert plants survive in such high temperatures, under bright sunlight, with so little water?
-Review some of the adaptations that are common to desert plants.
-Remind the students that over very long periods of time, organisms have developed many fascinating adaptations for life in a very dry, sunny environment.
+Ask the students what sorts of adaptations are common to desert animals or to desert plants. - 7.
+Introduce or review the concept of "extinction."
+In changing conditions, if a population or species cannot cope, migrate, or adapt, they may go extinct, either locally or globally. - 8.
+Summarize the possible responses organisms have to changing conditions.
+Then ask what will happen to plants and animals if there are long-term climate changes.
+Will they be able to cope, migrate, or develop the adaptations to survive in a different climate from the one they are adapted for now?
+Ask students if they think species' responses will differ if the climate change happens gradually or rapidly.
+You may wish to have students record their reflections on this activity in their journals.